Want to learn how to raise chicks? Here’s a beginner’s guide to bringing up baby, from purchasing baby chickens to keeping a happy coop.

-Instead of buying chickens every year, you could hatch your own.
-Of course, you’ll need a rooster to get fertile eggs.
+If you already have chickens (or know someone who does), there’s always the option of hatching your own chicks.
+Of course, you’ll also need a rooster to get fertile eggs.
 Check your zoning regulations; some places allow hens, but not roosters.
 Hens will lay perfectly well without one.
-(The occasional blood-spotted egg isn’t caused by the rooster and is perfectly fine to eat.)

 You’ll also need a broody hen.
 Broodiness—the instinct to sit on eggs until they hatch—has been bred out of a lot of chickens, but we always had one or two who would begin to sit tight on the nest and peck if we tried to remove their eggs.
 Bantams are famously broody, and a bantam hen will hatch other hens’ eggs.

 You can hatch replacement chicks yourself with a home incubator.
 Eggs take 21 days to hatch.
-An incubator must be watched; chicks left too long after hatching will die of dehydration or picking.
-One particularly determined one in our incubator picked its way through the screen guard around the ventilation fan and was decapitated.
-On the whole, we found it best to leave it to the hen.
+An incubator must be monitored diligently; chicks left too long after hatching will die of dehydration or picking.
+On the whole, we found it best to leave hatching to the hen.

 (Did you know that there are best times for setting eggs under a hen or in an incubator?
 You can find out more about setting chicken eggs by the Moon’s Sign here.)